 Submit the online application to begin the process.
 You will be asked to provide detailed information and will respond to a series of questions related to the degree program for which you apply.
 You can save your progress and return to submit your online application at any time.
 Please be prepared to provide the contact information for your recommendations (described in more detail below).

 Once your initial application is received, you will be sent an email that walks you through the next steps in the application process and notifies you of your missing materials.
 You can check your online admissions portal at anytime to track your application progress.

 Please submit a statement of intent which is a one- or two-paragraph statement indicating your plans for study and the projected year for completion of the requirements for the Th.M. program – you will submit this through your online application portal.

 Please request official transcripts from every college or university from which you have received credit.
-Transcripts should be sent directly to the Admissions Office (firstname.lastname@example.org or 2481 Como Ave., Saint Paul, MN 55108).
+Transcripts should be sent directly to the Admissions Office by the issuing institution (we cannot accept opened transcripts received from applicants themselves).
+The most efficient and preferred method is to request electronic parchment be sent to email@example.com.
+You can also have the institution mail transcript to 2481 Como Ave., Saint Paul, MN 55108 (please send via USPS to ensure proper delivery during mailroom hours, M-F, 10 am – 3 pm).
 Once received, your online application portal will be updated.